stan-dev/posterior/README.md

 ```

 Basically, we get a data frame with one row per variable and one column
 per summary statistic or convergence diagnostic.
+The summaries `rhat`,
+`ess_bulk`, and `ess_tail` are described in Vehtari et al. (2020).
+We
-We can choose which
-summaries to compute by passing additional arguments, either functions
+can choose which summaries to compute by passing additional arguments,
-or names of functions.
-For instance, if we only wanted the mean and its
+either functions or names of functions.
+For instance, if we only wanted
-corresponding Monte Carlo Standard Error (MCSE) we would use:
+the mean and its corresponding Monte Carlo Standard Error (MCSE) we
+would use:

 ``` r
 summarise_draws(eight_schools_df, "mean", "mcse_mean")